XL Bully Ban in England and Wales: What you need to know

 PDSA’s position on the Dangerous Dogs Act remains unchanged – breed specific legislation is ineffective because it has not resulted in a reduction of dog bites or human deaths.

-Whilst we agree urgent action is needed to protect the public from dangerous dogs, we're disappointed the Government have pushed ahead with further breed specific legislation.
+Whilst we agree urgent action is needed to protect the public from dangerous dogs, we're disappointed the Government have implemented this legislation.
 We'd like to see the Government focus on much needed extensive reform of the Dangerous Dogs Act, as we do not believe that adding ‘XL Bully’ dogs to the list of banned breeds is an effective way of protecting the public.

 To find out more about PDSA’s stance on banning dog breeds, read our official statement on the Dangerous Dogs Act (1991).